wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/2-overview-options.md

 The SharePoint Framework enables developers to create different types of custom components that are used to customize and extend SharePoint sites.
 The custom component types are:

-- client-side web parts
+- Client-side web parts
-- extensions
+- Extensions
-- libraries
+- Libraries

 ### Client-side web parts